Reference: Postulate Mechanics

 Devotion in prayer expresses self-offering, a way of cultivating an intimate bond of love and surrender to the Divine through words, chants, and ritual gestures.

 A dichotomy is the division of a concept, idea, or entity into two sharply distinguished, mutually exclusive, or contradictory parts.
-A false dichotomy occurs when only two options are presented, ignoring intermediate possibilities.
-It is observed that all dichotomies that are knowable, may be presented as two ends of a continuous scale.
+A real dichotomy is not possible because reality is harmonious.
+It may only be presented as two ends of a continuous scale.
 For example, the dichotomy “hot-cold” may be presented as two ends of a continuous temperature scale.
-This is the case with dichotomies stated in religion and philosophy, such as, “physical-spiritual,” “good-evil,” “cause-effect,” etc. Only true dichotomy is “Unknowable-knowable,” where nothing can be said about Unknowable, because it is unknowable.

 DIMENSION